AI ROI Calculation: The Math Most Enterprises Get Wrong

 + ongoing operations

-That still is not enough.
-You also need to price the workflow by autonomy tier.
+This is the minimum viable math.
+To make it decision-useful, you also need to price the workflow by autonomy tier.

 | Tier | What happens | How to value it |